hassanhitleap1/warehouse_manager/web/theme/adminlte/docs/javascript/card-refresh.md

 The card refresh plugin provides the functionality for loading ajax content into the card.

 ##### Usage

-This plugin can be activated as a jQuery plugin or using the data API.
+This plugin can be activated as a jQuery plugin or using the data api.

 ###### Data API
 {: .text-bold }